GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 These sort of problems are usually due to a) *mismatching KBS in layers and project*, or b) an *incorrect reprojection*.

  a)
- 1. Check the layer properties (right-click on the corresponding layer)
+ 1. Check the layer properties (right-click on the corresponding layer).
- 2. Select in the pop-up window `Properties`
+ 2. Select in the pop-up window `Properties`.
- 3. In the next pop-up-window select `Information` and check which projection is defined there under the entry `Coordinate Reference System (CRS)`
+ 3. In the next pop-up-window select `Information` and check which projection is defined there under the entry `Coordinate Reference System (CRS)`.
  4. And additionally check if the same projection is set in the status bar at the bottom right.
  5. Correct any discrepancies by reprojecting the layers or changing the setting of the KBS/CRS project.